zeebe-io/zeebe-chaos/chaos-days/2020-08-20/README.md

 ## Configurations of Zeebe Clusters

+In the following table I want to highlight the different configurations of the different Zeebe Clusters (cluster types).

 | Name | Our Default | Prod S | Prod M | Prod L |
 |------|-------------|--------|--------|--------|
 |Partitions|  3      |   1    |   4    |  8     |